scotws/tinkasm/docs/MANUAL.md

                 jmp * + 2
 ```
 In contrast to other assemblers, the current line symbol cannot be used for
 advancing the line counter.
-Use the directives `.advance` and `.skip` for thise,
+Use the directives `.advance` and `.skip` for these,
 see below.

 ### Modifiers and Math

 Normal labels (but not local labels) and symbols can be modified by "modifiers"
 such as `.invert` and simple mathematical terms such as `label + 2` .
-Whitespace
+White space
 is significant, so `label+2` is not legal (and will be identified as a symbol).
-The system in its current form is primitive: Assignments, data fields such as
+The system in its current form is primitive: Data fields such as `.byte` and
-`.byte` and labels of branches can currently not be modified.
-See below for a
+labels of branches cannot currently be modified.
+See below for a complete list
-complete list of modifiers.
+of modifiers.

 ### Other